 True gourmet Kitchen with gas & induction ranges, 2 ovens (including a speed cooker), big granite island etc. All dishes, wine glasses, pots, pans, waffle maker, rice cooker, crockpot, toaster, Coffee French press, etc. (Kitchen privileges with the agreement to clean up after and good karma with replacing things that you use.
 This does not include events)

 Cozy Kitchen Nook is in the heart of the house with a diner booth.

 Theater room with surround sound, giant flat screen led television, Blu-ray player, and streaming Netflix, YouTube, and Pandora.
 This can also be used as an additional bedroom with a full bed and single bed (125+).

 Enjoy all of this from the red Italian reclining couch in front of the French doors leading out to the back yard.

-Lulu Room bedroom is a sunny and private get-away.
+Lulu Room bedroom is a spacious, sunny and private get-away.
 Your bed is from DWR with a handmade all natural latex mattress with three layers of topper and luxurious organic bedding.
-Includes mirrored vanity table a la Hollywood, DWR nightstands and full mirror, antique bureau, reading scones, hanging rack and, day bed chaise.
+Includes mirrored vanity table a la Hollywood, DWR nightstands and full mirror, antique bureau, reading scones, and hanging clothes rack.

 In the Lulu Room you have your own Bath en suite with double sink, jacuzzi tub and walk-in shower with dual shower heads.
 All natural materials of marble, glass, wood and tile under a skylight.
 Towel warmer and all natural bath products and sumptuous towels.